nielsdejong/grandstack-for-dummies/README.md

 ## grandstack-for-dummies
 This project aims to provide a super simple starting point for Grandstack apps.
 Consider this a starting point for those not familiar with React, Apollo or GraphQL.

-It's essentially a stripped down version of the [grand-stack-starter](https://github.com/grand-stack/grand-stack-starter) repo, with some more comments.
+It's essentially a stripped down version of the [grand-stack-starter](https://github.com/grand-stack/grand-stack-starter) repo - *by no means a replacement*, but more of a simple way to familiarize with the format.
 ## Dependencies
 `(npm == 6.14.4 && node == 13.12.0)`